 Vassily Trubetskoy studied for his bachelor’s degree in Physics at Macalester College in St. Paul Minnesota.
 Next, he moved to work with Dr. Nancy Cox at the University of Chicago as an analyst in the Department of Medicine, Section of Genetic Medicine, working on exome analysis of Type II Diabetes, endocrine traits, and analysis software.
 From there, he went on to obtain his M.Sc. in Biostatistics from the University of Michigan School of Public Health, where he worked as a research assistant with Dr. Michael Boehnke.
 Next, he moved to work with Dr. Stephan Ripke in the Department of Psychiatry at the Charité Universitätsmedzin-Berlin, as a part of the Psychiatric Genomics Consortium (PGC).
 There he worked as a part of multiple working groups on genome wide association studies of psychiatric traits such as Schizophrenia and Major Depression, and bioinformatic tooling for the analysis of GWAS and related data.

 Richard Todd (1952 – 2008) was an internationally known expert on the influences of genetics and environment on psychiatric illness in children.
-The award is given by the Awards Committee for oral presentation in the category of Childhood Psychiatric Disorders.
+The award is given by the Awards Committee for excellence in the area of Childhood Psychiatric Disorders.

 Dr. Brett Trost obtained his Ph.D. in Computer Science from the University of Saskatchewan, which is located in Western Canada, and he is currently a Research Associate in the lab of Dr. Stephen Scherer at The Hospital for Sick Children in Toronto.
 In addition to this most recent honour, Dr. Trost has been the recipient of numerous prestigious scholarships and fellowships.
 These include the Vanier Canada Graduate Scholarship and the Banting Postdoctoral Fellowship, which are the top awards offered in Canada at the graduate and post-doctoral levels, respectively.
 He was also one of approximately 600 young scientists worldwide selected to participate in the 2018 Lindau Nobel Laureate Meeting, which was attended by nearly 40 Nobel Laureates.
 In a 2020 study published in Nature, Dr. Trost and his colleagues at The Hospital for Sick Children showed, for the first time, that tandem repeat expansions play a role in the genetic etiology of autism.
 His current work focuses on leveraging the power of whole-genome sequencing to enhance our understanding of the roles of all types of genetic variation in autism.
 Going forward, Dr. Trost is interested in developing and using computational methods to improve our knowledge of the genetic determinants of human health, in particular neurodevelopmental and neuropsychiatric conditions.